vishnupriyaE553/Ideal-Sampling/README.md

 # Ideal-Sampling
+AIM :
-AIM : To perform Construction and Re-contruction of impluse or ideal sampling using python.
+To perform Construction and Re-contruction of impluse or ideal sampling using python.

-TOOLS REQUIRED : Google Colab
+TOOLS REQUIRED :
+Softare: Google Colab
 Python libraries: NumPy, Matplotlib

 PROGRAM :